How do I apply for benefits?

 Full POMS URL: https://secure.ssa.gov/apps10/poms.nsf/lnx/0202409110

-What's the difference between SSDI and SSI benefits
+What's the difference between CDBs, Social Security Disability benefits and SSI benefits?

-Our software accounts for people currently receiving a Social Security Disability Insurance (SSDI) benefit based on their own record, which is distinct from a Supplemental Security Income (SSI) benefit.
+Our software accounts for people currently receiving a Social Security Disability Insurance benefit (DIB) based on their own record, which is distinct from a Supplemental Security Income (SSI) benefit.
 See here for more on these two programs.
-Our software does not account for SSI benefits so please confirm whether the benefit is an SSI benefit or an SSDI benefit.
-If an individual is receiving an SSDI benefit, you can enter information about it in the initial set up or on their details screen.
-You cannot enter SSDI benefits for children based on their own record.
-After the first $20 per month of SSI benefits, there is a dollar-for-dollar reduction in the SSI benefit due to the SSDI benefit.
+Our software does not currently account for SSI benefits so please confirm whether a current benefit is an SSI benefit or an DIB.
+If an individual is receiving an DIB, you can enter information about it in the initial set up or on their details screen.
+You cannot enter DIBs for children based on their own record.
+After the first $20 per month of SSI benefits, there is a dollar-for-dollar reduction in the SSI benefit due to the DIB.

 Should my military pension be entered as a non-covered pension?